These protein pancakes are the best ever, and they are SO easy to make! All you need are protein powder, egg whites, bananas and baking powder.

 You can also freeze the pancakes.
 They will keep well frozen for up to 2 months.
 Just be sure to freeze them in an airtight bag or container.
 You can reheat them from frozen for 2-4 minutes in the microwave, or pop them into the toaster.

-More recipes using protein powder
+More protein powder recipes

 Meal prep tools for this recipe

 - 3 cups vanilla whey protein powder